rashmisubhash/creator-verse/README.md

 - Next, we have the Add Artist flow.
 Where you can add all the fields.
 I have kept the Image URL as optional.
 - To view more info on a specific artist, you can click the info icon.
 - Then we can edit the artists by clicking on the pencil icon on the cards.
 - To Delete an artist, there is a button in the edit flow.

-Additional
-- I added a back feature in the edit flow.
-I know there is a browser back, but I still having that button is more user friendly.

 <!-- Replace this with whatever GIF tool you used! -->
 GIF created with ...  👉🏿 GIF tool here